comet-ml/comet-examples/readme.md

 <img src="https://www.comet.com/images/logo_comet_light.png" width="350" alt="Drawing" style="width: 350px;"/>

-## Comet for machine learning experiment management
+## Comet for Machine Learning Experiment Management
 **Our Misson:** Comet is doing for ML what GitHub did for code.
 We allow data science teams to automagically track their datasets, code changes, experimentation history and production models creating efficiency, transparency, and reproducibility.

 We all strive to be data driven and yet every day valuable experiment results are lost and forgotten.
 Comet provides a dead simple way of fixing that.
 It works with any workflow, any ML task, any machine, and any piece of code.